 Read below to find out all the current fishing conditions around The Bait Box.

-The big Snook are making some happy anglers right now!
+The big Snook on the beach as well as in the pass.
 Lots of Jacks, Snook, Redfish and Pompano along with Whiting and Trout in the pass.
-Cut frozen Threadfins and Ladyfish are super effective right now.
-Some Tarpon hitting pass crabs, blue crabs and mullet!
-Snook are biting white bait and pinfish along with cut baits such as Mullet chunks.
+Cut frozen Threadfins and Ladyfish are super effective right now along with live Pinfish and Shrimp.
+Some Tarpon hitting cut Ladyfish and mullet!
 Artificial baits are hot too!
-Many reports of big Pompano, Black Drum, many Trout.
+Many reports of big Pompano on pink or white jigs, Black Drum on frozen Jumbo Shrimp, many Trout hitting small Pinfish and Shrimp.
 Stronger current in the pass will require more weight then most other fishing spots.
-Redfish are starting to show up and are biting pinfish and grunts.
-Shrimp on a popping cork as well as cut bait, such as Ladyfish, and spoons.
-Flyfishing for Tarpon has been great, crab / sandflea patterns are popular.
+Redfish are starting to show up and are biting pinfish and grunts, Shrimp on a popping cork as well as cut bait, such as Ladyfish, and spoons.
+Flyfishing for Snook has been great, white Shimmow pattern, as well as chartreuse Mullet patterns, are popular.

 J.N.
 Ding Darling

-Snook and Redfish along with some Mangrove Snapper can be found along most of the culverts along with lots of juvenile Tarpon and Trout.
+Snook and Redfish along with Sheepshead and Mangrove Snapper can be found along most of the culverts.
+Lots of juvenile Tarpon and Trout.
 Lots of Ladyfish too.
-Freelined shrimp works best at the culverts, and bait fish such as greenbacks, or Pinfish fished on bottom along the banks.
+Freelined shrimp works best at the culverts, and bait fish such as greenbacks, or Pinfish fished on the bottom along the banks.
 Many species are being caught throughout the preserve.
 Greenbacks and Pinfish have been spotted at a few of the culverts, so keep your cast nets ready!
 Z-Man swim baits, Vudu shrimp and D.O.A.
 “Deadly Combo” have been super effective throughout the refuge.
 Shrimp under a popping cork will get great results here.

 Some bait being caught near the bridges!
-Tarpon are being seen just about everywhere.
-Lots of Mangrove Snapper are being caught as well as Snook and Spanish Mackerel.
-Lots of Trout, Jack Crevalle and Ladyfish.
+Tarpon are still biting now and then.
+Lots of Mangrove Snapper are being caught as well as Snook, Pompano, Flounder and Spanish Mackerel.
+Lots of Trout, Whiting, Jack Crevalle and Ladyfish.
 Many reports of Snook and Reds hitting shrimp, frozen Ladyfish, threadfins and pinfish.
 Spotted Seatrout being caught out in the grass flats using shrimp fished under a float.
 Flounder, Jack Crevalle and snapper have all been caught under the bridge using shrimp or cut greenbacks.
-Sharks, most commonly but not limited to Blacktips, and Bonnet Heads have also been caught on most everything from shrimp to cut mackerel or mullet.
+Sharks, most commonly but not limited to Blacktips, and Bonnet Heads have also been caught on most everything from shrimp to cut mackerel, mullet or even frozen Sqiud.
 Good sized greenbacks are all around right now so a cast net will be a great investment.
-Tarpon are showing up early this year!
-We have Tarpon crabs, fresh mullet and catfish tails.
+Tarpon are still being seen!
+We have fresh mullet and catfish tails.

 Snook are cruising around more every day.
-We’ve received many reports of Trout, Ladyfish, Pompano and Snook right off the pier!
+We’ve received many reports of Pompano, Ladyfish, Trout, Flounder, and Snook right off the pier!
 Fishing is great.
-Redfish are appearing, Pompano, Snook, and Ladyfish along with Whiting and many reports Flounder along the pilings of the pier.
+Redfish are appearing around the pier.
 Come in for a few dozen Shrimp or Pinfish, they are irresistible!
 Abundant baitfish have also been spotted.
 Blacktip sharks have been caught using Spanish mackerel.
 Spanish mackerel have also been spotted here as well as other areas.
 Snook are in and biting on Pinfish as well as cut baits such as frozen Threadfins and Ladyfish and Mullet in the early morning and at dusk.
 Pompano jigs in assorted colors are hot right now!

 Pine Island Sound